CluelessBiker/project5-red-crayon/README.md

 5. All social links open to external pages as intended.

 ### Unfixed Bugs
+Whilst it is not technically a bug, I would like to add that I am not entirely satisfied with the header of the site on mobile devices.
+Increasing the font size to make it stand out, causes the burger icon to shift onto a new line, which takes up too much real estate on the screen.
+I had attempted early on to separate out the components & have them be independent of each-other, however this then presented a new issue.
+When shrinking the size of the burger icon, this also shrank the expanding window, which cut off the navigation items.
+I was unable to ascertain how to target the exact style rule imposed by React-Bootstrap to over ride this and expand the display window, and instead compromised by implementing a smaller font-size into my heading.

 ## Technologies Used
 ### Main Languages Used